r0d3r1ch25/kubeflow-demo/README.md

 If you want to access these services from other devices on your local network, replace `localhost` with your machine's local IP address.

+## Known Issues and Debugging Status

+### ML Pipeline API Server (ml-pipeline) Pod Not Ready

+The `ml-pipeline` pod is currently not becoming `READY` (0/1).
+The logs indicate an "Access denied" error when connecting to the MySQL database, specifically `Error 1045: Access denied for user 'root'@'...' (using password: NO)`.

+**Current Status:**
+The `kubeflow-minimal.yaml` has been updated to use `MYSQL_USER` and `MYSQL_PASSWORD` environment variables for the `ml-pipeline` deployment, and `MYSQL_ROOT_HOST: "0.0.0.0"` for the `mysql` deployment.
+However, the MySQL logs still show `root@localhost is created with an empty password`.
+This suggests an issue with how the MySQL Docker image initializes the root password when using an `emptyDir` volume.

+### Kubeflow Pipeline UI (ml-pipeline-ui) Error

+The Kubeflow Pipeline UI (accessible via `http://localhost:31380`) shows an error: "failed to retrieve list of pipelines."
+This is due to the UI being unable to connect to the `ml-pipeline` API server.

+**Current Status:**
+The `ml-pipeline-ui` deployment has been configured with `ML_PIPELINE_SERVICE_HOST: ml-pipeline` and `ML_PIPELINE_SERVICE_PORT: 8888`.
+The `ml-pipeline-ui` pod logs confirm it is attempting to connect to `ml-pipeline:8888`.
+The connection is being refused because the `ml-pipeline` API server is not yet ready to serve HTTP traffic on that port (as indicated by the `ml-pipeline` pod's `0/1` readiness status).

 ## Cleanup

 To delete the k3d cluster, run the following command: